thleigh/Front-end-Developer-Interview-Questions/questions/coding-questions.md

 ```javascript
 "i'm a lasagna hog".split("").reverse().join("");
 ```
+ - "goh angasal a m'i"

 Question: What is the value of `window.foo`?
 ```javascript
 ( window.foo || ( window.foo = "bar" ) );
 ```
+ - window.foo = bar because the first window.foo is undefined so it will move to the next window.foo.  '||' means or.

 Question: What is the outcome of the two alerts below?
 ```javascript